Nick Fortes Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to allow 169 total home runs at a clip of one per game (12th in baseball).
+- The Mets gave up 169 total home runs last season (one per game) to rank 12th in baseball.

-- Peterson gets the call to start for the Mets, his first of the season.
+- Megill makes his first start of the season for the Mets.

-- When he last appeared on Sunday, Oct.
-9, the 27-year-old lefty threw in relief and went one inning against the San Diego Padres.
+- The 27-year-old right-hander last appeared Wednesday, Oct.
+5 against the Washington Nationals, when he came on in relief and went two scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.